tmtsoftware/csw/docs/src/main/framework.md

 #### onShutdown

+The `onShutdown` handler can be used for carrying out the tasks which will allow the component to shutdown gracefully.

 #### isOnline

 A component has access to `isOnline` boolean flag which can be used to determine if the component is online or offline state.

 #### onGoOffline

 A component can be notified to run in offline mode in case it is not in use.
 The component can change its behavior if needed as a part of this handler.

 Assembly/Scala